 Rick's Free Auto Repair Advice

 The synthetic fibers can be made into fabric sheets using traditional weaving processes.
 However, non-woven hot-melt techniques are more cost effective.
-To make non-woven fabric, a dense mat of fibers are continuously placed on a conveyor and fused together by a hot roller.
+To make non-woven fabric, a dense mat of fibers is placed on a conveyor and fused together by a hot roller.
 The density of the fibers determines their filtering abilities.

 In most cases, the fabric is then corona treated to give the fabric an electrostatic charge.
 During the corona treating process, some materials such as fiberglass and nylon give up electrons and become positively charged, while other materials such as Polypropylene, Vinyl (PVC) collect electrons and become negatively charged (more on static charge later).